epeterson320/epeterson320.github.io/posts/2014-07-30-what-would-a-developer-friendly-application-log-look-like/index.md

+---
+title: What Would a Developer-Friendly Application Log Look Like?
+date: 2014-07-30
+---

 Originally posted at https://blogs.sap.com/2014/07/30/what-would-a-developer-friendly-application-log-look-like/.

 9/30/14 UPDATE: I’ve begun work on a tool like I describe here.
 It’s detailed in this post: Show SCN: The better logger I promised